Jim Krueger: Comics

 Krueger wrote the twelve-issue miniseries Justice with Alex Ross for DC Comics.
 It was a New York Times Bestseller, and won the Eisner Award for Best Graphic Novel.
 Kruger was named one of the top ten writers in comics and an innovator in the field by Wizard magazine.
 Justice #1 also won the Diamond Comic Distributors award for Best Comic Book of the Year.

 Krueger won two Addy Awards during his first year as a copywriter.
 A year later he became a creative director at Marvel Comics, and has since become a freelance comic book writer/property creator.

 His original works include The Foot Soldiers, Alphabet Supes, The Clock Maker, The Runner, The High Cost of Happily Ever After and The Last Straw Man.

 Krueger's other work for Marvel Comics includes the Earth X trilogy with Alex Ross, Avengers, X-Men and Avengers/Invaders.
-For DC Comics, Krueger and Alex Ross re-teamed on Project Superpowers for Dynamite Entertainment.
+Krueger and Alex Ross re-teamed on Project Superpowers for Dynamite Entertainment.

 Krueger's comics work for other publishers includes Star Wars, The Matrix Comics, Micronauts, Galactic, Batman, and Capone vs. Dracula.
 He was a contributing writer for the Buffy the Vampire Slayer comics, writing "Safe", the story in issue #24 of Buffy the Vampire Slayer Season Eight, which received an Outstanding Comic Book award in the 2010 GLAAD Awards.

 His book The Frankincense Monster and Other Haunted Christmas Stories was read for charity for the Los Angeles Children's Hospital.

 Krueger created his own comic book brand 26 Soldiers, for which he serves as president and publisher.